Consent management platforms (CMP) entered the tech landscape at the perfect time.

 But if you want a legitimate real-time consent management strategy — not a near-real-time one that could lead to ill-informed and -timed messaging to contacts — investing in a customer data platform such as BlueConic is your best avenue for marketing success.

 Take BlueConic customer Holland.com’s end-to-end consent management strategy, for instance — one that augmented its already-strong personalization efforts:

 The Netherlands-based tourism brand needed to develop a new consumer privacy plan and consent management approach as GDPR rolled out back in May 2018.

 Despite abiding completely by pre-GDPR cookie privacy laws in the EU, there were adjustments the business was forced to make to ensure total compliance.

 To ensure it was compliant but could still offer personalized experiences to visitors, Holland.com’s marketing team leveraged behavioral data stored for all contacts in its BlueConic tenant to develop and deliver bespoke consent dialogues to each visitor.

 The result: A 75% consent acceptance rate based on said dialogues, which translated to a 2.5x increase in the acceptance rate prior to GDPR going into effect.

 The proactive efforts by the brand means its marketing team (and C-suite) can rest easy, knowing their first-party customer data quality is always accurate, updated in our CDP, and available for activation (a.k.a. liberation) whenever and wherever they need it to be.

 Following the company’s lead and implementing your own consent strategy will help with both your compliance and customer experience management efforts in the long run.

-Watch our CX webinar to learn how you can confidently activate your consented first-party data and provide compelling, cross-channel experiences for your customers with a CDP.
+Watch our video to learn how you can confidently activate your consented first-party data and provide compelling, cross-channel experiences for your customers with a CDP.